Creativity is a wild mind

 Meet the Jurors

-We are pleased to announce that the 2023 Open Sky | Arts North East Exhibition Jurors are
+We are pleased to announce that the 2024 Open Sky | Arts North East Exhibition Jurors are Krystle Silverfox and Sylvan Hamburger.

 ABOUT US